Ask a Prepper

 Related: Heirloom Seeds Vs. Hybrid Vs. GMO

-Choose Your Seeds
+Choose Which Seeds to Harvest

 Gather the seeds from your best-producing plants, the ones you are most proud of.
 Hopefully, the seeds will produce an equally good plant the next year.
 Seeds from mediocre or poor producers will give you poor results.
 Always choose the best.